 3.8.
 Coverage - Time

-STI covers time series for Distributive trade starting from first quarter of 2006, Transportation and Storage from Q4 2010 and Other services from Q1 2010.
+STI covers time series for Transportation and Storage from Q4 2010 and Other services from Q1 2010.
 Data are regulary published on quarterly basis.
 Data are available as gross indices as well as seasonal and calendar adjusted turnover indices.

 3.9.
 Base period

-Services turnover index is calculated on the base (2015) year, and used in the calculation of the indices from January 2018.
-EU Regulation (EC) No. 472/2008 prescribes the application of the base 2015 from January 2018 in EU member states.
+Services turnover index is calculated on the base (2015) year, and used in the calculation of the indices from January 2018 till the end of 2023.
+The new base year 2021 is implemented from January 2024.
+Eurostat published STI on the base year 2021 in accordance with Regulation (EU) 2019/2152 that prescribes the application of the new base year (2021=100) from January 2024 in EU member states.

 Data from respective STI surveys are published as turnover indices and growth rates (in %).